Friday, November 27, 2009

 a warm and strong place

-able to give and to receive
+able to give

-to hold and let flow
+to hold and

-to shape and to amplify
+to shape and

-to hide and to show
+to hide and

-to incubate and to birth
+to incubate and

 I listened